jando79/mr-robogers-neighborhood/README.md

 ## Setup/Installation Requirements

-* Clone the repository to your desktop and open the folder
+* To view, clone this repository to your desktop
+* Navigate to the top of your directory
-* Drag the index.html document into your brower.
+* Open the index.html in your browser
-* Enter a number in the text box next and click the button “Roboger Response
+* The site can also be reached by following this link: https://jando79.github.io/mr-robogers-neighborhood/

 ## Known Bugs